General Academic Policies

 • May be required to lengthen the time of course studies

-The following rules govern M.A. and D.Min. students on academic probation:
+The following rules govern Master of Arts students on academic probation:

 At the close of each semester, a student is placed on academic probation if the cumulative grade point average is less than 3.00.
 The student is removed from probation that semester in which the grade average rises to or above 3.00.
 Placement on, retention on, or removal from probation is noted on the term grade report and the permanent record.